BSidesPDX/CTF-2024/soceng/500-power-behind-the-throne/README.md

 ```

 Points: 500..200, dynamic
-Author: Chris and Allison
+Author: Chris, Shay, & Mike

 ## Walkthrough

-Callers were judged by the following rubric, and must have scored a 13 or higher to receive the flag:
+Callers were judged by the following rubric, and must have scored a 15 or higher to receive the flag.
+We must admit that judgements can be subjective and so some entries were put to a panel vote.
+The rubric:

-- Is there pressure to impress the caller?
-  - Attempts to intimidate Personal Assistant
-  - 1-5 pts for pressure
-- Pressure to go along with the call?
-  - Like sales tactics? /Rhetorical tricks like leading questions/cold reading
-  - 1-5 pts for pressure
+- Viable story?
+  - x/10 points
+- Hot gossip trade?
+  - x/5 points
-- Create sense of urgency
+- Sense of urgency?
+Angry?
+Intimidating?
+Crying?
-  - Is the caller angry, intimidating, scared, upset?
-  - 1-5 pts for pressure
-- Is the caller’s story viable?
-1-10
-  - Contractor visiting office
-  - Other new employee whose manager has already left for the day
-- Breaking character: -1
-  - New employee would get suspicious
-- Organizational Sophistication: Presence of escalating structure? <yes, no>
+  - x/3 points
+- Attempt to establish rapport?
+  - x/3 points
+- Bonus: Style points, above & beyond?
+  - x/2 points
+- Bonus: Hackers theme
+  - x/2 points

 ## Flag